Welcome to the new Worcester.edu!

 PM-942 Organizational Theory

 Organizational theory and development strategies considered.
-Formal and informal aspects organizations, authority structures, specialization and integration of functions, and the role of professional managers.
+Formal and informal aspects of organizations, authority structures, specialization and integration of functions, and the role of professional managers.

 3 credits